-Faced with all those costs, understandably many racers want to find the best fitness watch for their budget that will give them the most bang for their buck.
-This is where multipurpose sports watch comes into play.
-Not only will this feature-packed timepiece allow you to keep track of your progress during the triathlon, but it also comes with several helpful features such as heart rate monitors.
+Understandably, triathlon racers want to find the best sports watch for the budget that offers the most features This is where the multi-sports smartwatch comes into play.
+These feature-packed watches allow you to keep track of your progress during the triathlon, but it also comes with several helpful features that help track recovery time, pulse ox and even hydration alerts.

-So in this review below we cover options from the most basic but reliable watches like the ever-popular (and aptly named) Timex Ironman that provides 30 lap memory, workout timer, 100-meter water Resistance your swim workouts and an Indiglo® backlight for evening runs.
+In this list, we cover the most basic but reliable watches like the ever-popular (and aptly named) Timex Ironman that provides 30 lap memory, workout timer, 100-meter water Resistance your swim workouts, and an Indiglo® backlight for evening runs.

-On the other end of the spectrum, we’ve covered some of the best high-end sports smartwatches on the market, such as the Garmin Fenix-5 with its built-in full-color topo maps, wrist-based heart rate and optional Pulse Ox Acclimation feature to monitor blood oxygen saturation levels.
+On the other end of the spectrum, we’ve covered some of the best high-end sports smartwatches on the market, such as the Garmin Fenix 6 Pro Solar with its built-in full-color topo maps, wrist-based heart rate, and optional Pulse Ox Acclimation feature to monitor blood oxygen saturation levels.

-Whether you’re looking for a basic watch under $50 or are willing to invest hundreds in a smartwatch will the latest performance metrics available on the market, we’ve got you covered.
+Whether you’re looking for a basic watch under $50 or are willing to invest in the latest and greatest smartwatch will the latest performance metrics available on the market, we’ve got you covered.

 Have I piqued your interest?
 Well, then let us head on straight to our list of the best triathlon watches available in the market today.